byewokko/tesseract-font-test/README.md

-# tesseract-font-test
-Scripts for testing Tesseract OCR on different fonts
+# Some code for the course Current Topics in Digital Philology (5LN721)